Human rights in Qatar: Freedom of dress

 In 2014, Qatar launched a modesty campaign to remind tourists of the modest dress code.
 Female tourists were advised not to wear leggings, miniskirts, sleeveless dresses and short or tight clothing in public.
 Men were advised against wearing only shorts and singlets.

+Language barriers

+In terms of basic human rights, people of Qatar face obstacles in communication and connection from language barriers.
+Not everyone in Qatar speaks Arabic and there is a heavy population of migrant workers that speak other languages; basic human rights are affected because of this lack of communication.
+For instance, access to health care is impacted.
+A patient that does not speak English or Arabic will have difficulty trying to receive treatment.

+Qatar is predominantly made up of foreigners who do not speak the national languages, and they will have trouble in receiving treatment since they cannot voice their issues.
+Because of the language barrier patients might receive incorrect treatment or the wrong treatment for their ailment, which can make their situation even worse.
+Besides health care, the other interactions with important institutions that are counterproductive due to a lack of communication.
+According to the journal, "Patient Perspectives on Languages Discordance During Healthcare Visits: Findings From the Extremely High-Density Multicultural State of Qatar", addressing the work force of Qatar, "Qatar, … heavily in the development of its healthcare infrastructure in recent years to keep pace with rapid economic expansion.
+The expatriate population living and working in the country constitutes 94.14% of the total workforce (Qatar Permanent Population Committee, 2011)".

+The majority of workers who control the forward progression of advancements of Qatar do not speak the national language.
+Migrant labour workers are the backbone of the country and those who are in charge of them probably cannot even communicate with them.
+The language barriers also create cultural and ethnic divides.
+About 90% of Qatar's population is made of non-citizens.
+Qatar has the highest population of migrants in the world and 94% of its economically active population are not Qatari natives.

 Children

 Until 2005, children as young as four years old were used as jockeys in camel racing, which is a popular sport in the Gulf region.
 Children were also being trafficked from other countries, and often starved to keep their body weight down.
 The sport is a dangerous one, with the danger of hurt in a fall or being trampled underfoot.
 Robot jockeys created by a Swiss company were introduced to use instead of children when the then Emir of Qatar, Hamad Al Thani, introduced the ban.

 Governmental human rights organisations

-Law 39, issued in 2005, stipulated the formation of a "bureau for human rights" in the Ministry of Foreign Affairs.
-One of its main missions is to prepare answers on the claims or reports of foreign countries and organisations on the situation of human rights inside the state.